Christian Death

-Christian Death is an American rock band formed in Los Angeles County, California, in 1979 by Rozz Williams.
+Christian Death is an American rock band formed in Claremont, California, in 1979 by Rozz Williams, John "Jay" Albert, James McGearty and George Belanger.
+It was during this period that much of the writing was done for what would become their early songs.
 With major line-up changes over the years, Christian Death has retained "a relentlessly confrontational stand against organized religion and conventional morality".

 Williams was eventually joined by guitarist Rikk Agnew of the band Adolescents, James McGearty on bass guitar and George Belanger on drums.
 This line-up was responsible for producing the band's best known work, their 1982 debut studio album Only Theatre of Pain, which was highly influential in the development of the style of music known as deathrock, as well as on the American gothic scene which also produced bands such as Kommunity FK and 45 Grave.

 Following the release of Only Theatre of Pain, Christian Death's line-up fell apart, and by the time of the band's second studio album, Catastrophe Ballet (1984), Rozz had been joined by Valor Kand of tour mates Pompeii 99 on vocals and guitar.
 Following the release of the band's third studio album, Ashes, in 1985, Williams left the band and Kand became frontperson, with no original members of the band remaining.
 This resulted in a divide in the band's fanbase and created controversy that has continued to this day.